rubenwardy/NodeBoxEditor/docs/make_install.md

 To run, use <code>$ nodeboxeditor</code>

-* Project and exports will be saved to <code>/home/</code>.
+* Project, imports and exports will be saved to and read from <code>/home/</code>.
   You can change this with the save_directory setting in editor.conf
 * Configuration will be read from <code>/home/.config/nodeboxeditor.conf</code> first, and then </code>/usr/local/share/nodeboxeditor/editor.conf</code> if that fails.
 * Resources are saved in <code>/usr/local/share/nodeboxeditor</code>
 * The executable is in <code>/usr/local/bin</code>
+* Textures will be imported and exported to <code>/home/</code>.